timruffles/backbone-vo/README.md

 This [really happens](http://arshaw.com/xdate/#Adding), and we've probably all made something that should be a value type mutable.
 The above is equally true for: intervals, ranges, dates and sets of any type.

-Value objects created by Values are immutable - you can't change fields in ES5, and trying to do so in strict mode will raise an exception.
+Value objects created by BackboneVo are immutable - you can't change fields in ES5, and trying to do so in strict mode will raise an exception.
 If your unit tests enforce immutable use of your value objects, your application will be correct even in non ES5 environments.

 ## Mixin